BoboTiG/ebook-reader-dict/README.md

 ### Kobo

-Copy the dictionnary inside the `.kobo/custom-dict/` folder on your eBook reader.
+Copy the dictionary inside the `.kobo/custom-dict/` folder on your eBook reader.

 ## Development